Quantum production of gravitational waves after inflation: GWs from vacuum fluctuations

 where $\beta_{\vec{k},\vec{q},\sigma, \lambda}$ is the Bogoliubov coefficient associated to the negative frequency mode of $\gamma_{\lambda, \vec{k}}$ in the asymptotic future.
 From eq. \eqref{solution of eom}, we obtain

 It is immediate to connect the Bogoliubov coefficients to the power spectrum of GWs\footnote{We specify that particle production can be derived also from the S-matrix point of view, as the decay of the perturbation to 2 particles~\cite{Cespedes:1989kh,Campos:1991ff,Parker:2009uva}.}.
 To compute the integrals, it is useful to perform a change of variables to $u = |\vec{k}-\vec{q}|/k$ and $v = q/k$, similarly to what is usually done for the scalar-induced GWs~\cite{Espinosa:2018eve,Pi:2020otn,Perna:2024ehx,Kugarajh:2025rbt}.
-Moreover, to simplify the numerical integration, we perform another change of variables to $t = \left(u+v-1\right)/2$ and $s=\left(u-v\right)/2$. \paragraph{Results} The power spectrum of GWs from quantum fluctuations after inflation then reads
+Moreover, to simplify the numerical integration, we perform another change of variables to $t = \left(u+v-1\right)/2$ and $s=\left(u-v\right)/2$.